staticka/staticka/README.md

 $ vendor/bin/staticka watch --site="static-site" --path="static-site/build"
 ```

-By default, Staticka will watch the keys specified from the settings file (`staticka.php`):
+By default, Staticka will watch the path of the keys specified from the settings file (`staticka.php`):

 * `config`
 * `content`
 * `views`

-If you want to add additional folders to be watched, add `watch` key in `staticka.php`:
+If you want to add additional folders to be watched, just find the `watch` key:

+**staticka.php**

 ``` php
     ...